cms21/fusion_compute/README.md

 ## Setup on Iris
 ### 1. Clone this repo
 Clone this repo.
-Paste your Polaris compute enpoint ID into `fusion.env_template` and copy it to `fusion.env`.
-Also copy the transfer endpoints to the source and destination endpoints.
-The destination endpoint should be the eagle endpoint.
+Paste your compute enpoint IDs for Polaris and/or Perlmutter into `fusion.env_template` and copy it to `fusion.env`.
+Also paste in the source endpoint id into the file.

 ```
 cp fusion.env_template fusion.env